Pointifix/AutoTranslate/README.md

 The API includes 500.000 characters/month, which are approximately 10.000 messages/month, which should be more than enough for a single user.

-Further, you need to change the modules file of your Mindustry jre to a modules file including the modules `jdk.crypto.ec jdk.crypto.cryptoki`.
+Further, if you are on a desktop, you need to change the modules file of your Mindustry jre to a modules file including the modules
+`jdk.crypto.ec jdk.crypto.cryptoki`.
 Otherwise, the mod is not able to establish a connection to Deepl.
 A modules file containing those two modules is available for download in the Releases.